grafana/grafana-infinity-datasource/src/wiki/template-variables.md

 title: "Template variables"
 ---

-## Standard Mode ( Infinity Query )

-Like panels, you can have your own CSV/JSON in your variable.
-Variable queries are expected to return one or more columns.
-This will give you the ability to get your variables set from CSV/JSON/XML or any other external sources.

-If two columns returned, first column value will be used as display text and second column will be used as value.
-If more than 2 columns returned, all the results will be flattened and returned as variable list.

 ## Legacy Mode Variable

 In legacy mode, you have the option to write in your query in the following formats.